Eschatologue/CM_wiki/docs/spells/6th-level.md

 You have :d20-adv: **Advantage** on :d20-attack: **Attack Rolls** that you make with simple and martial weapons.
 When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.
 You have Proficiency with all armor, shields, simple weapons, and martial weapons.
-You have Proficiency in Strength and Constitution Saving Throws.
+You have Proficiency in Strength and Constitution :d20-save: **Saving Throw**s.
 You can attack twice, instead of once, when you take the Attack action on your turn.
 You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.

 Immediately after the spell ends, you must succeed on a DC 15 Constitution :d20-save: **Saving Throw** or suffer one level of exhaustion.